juxt/astro-website/src/pages/blog/XT16-sam-aaron-communicative-programming.md

-In this day and age of raging debates about type systems, and frequent puzzlements about what Monads are, it's refreshing to hear Sam prioritise the lowering of cognitive load when it comes to accessing programming languages and our environments.
+In this day and age of raging debates about type systems, and frequent puzzlements about what Monads are, it's refreshing to hear Sam prioritize the lowering of cognitive load when it comes to accessing programming languages and our environments.

 Code should be accessible to a five year old.
 Sam, who makes music by